Last updated on: August 14, 2020

 Below that, are options to upload a favicon, add your own SEO title and description, and upload your social media thumbnails.

-Scrolling further down the page, you can add your Google Analytics code so that you can keep track of your visitors.
+Scrolling further down the page, you can add your Google Analytics code snippet so that you can keep track of your visitors.

 The next option lets you customize your Background.
 Click on the Background settings tab and it will expand with several settings to personalize your background.